-run performer last season and is carried by stations owned by Tribune.
-(Earth: Final Conflict is cleared in 98% of the country.) well, since it strongest firstthe Losak says that while achieving success in this marketplace is difficult, sei-fi and fantasy shows outperform others, "We looked at this a few years ago and found the sci-fi genre in general had a tendency to perform better than other kinds of shows," she says, "But I wasn't convinced that it wasn't simply that Star.
-Trek dominated the genre so much."
+At Blair Television, vice president and director of programming Garnett Losak singles out first-season spin-off Highlander: The Raven and MGM's Stargate as promising, since both have track records.
+Of returning series.
+Losak says Tribune's Earth: Final Conflict can be expected to perform well, since it the cules year two.
+MGM's Stargate' launched in syndication was strongest firstthis season after premiering on cable. run performer last season and is carried by stations owned by Tribune.
+(Earth: Final Conflict is cleared in 98% of the country.)
+Losak says that while achieving success in this marketplace is difficult, sci-fi and fantasy shows outperform others.
+"We looked at this a few years ago and found the sci-fi genre in general had a tendency to perform better than other kinds of shows," she says.
+"But I wasn't convinced that it wasn't simply that Star Trek dominated the genre so much."
 Does Losak's suspicion explain why sci-fi and fantasy series have gone through the ratings roof in recent years?
 There are many theories.
 For starters, the sci-fi/fantasy category appeals to a desirable, male-skewing 25-54 audience.
 The male appeal, in fact, is so strong that it has kept PSI Factor, now in its third season with lackluster ratings, on the air.
 Atlantis Films President Peter Sussman notes that while PSI Factor has been drawing ratings of 2.1 in late-night time slots, "The 18-49 male audience is comparable to what Baywatch gets, and the series is produced for much less than its competitors."
-But sci-fi and fantasy/adventure series have more than strong appeal, they have broad appeal, says MGM Worldwide TV President John Symes, who has staked the company's business on the genre, "People underrate the attraction it has for women 18-49 and 25-54," he says.
-"People thought Outer Limits was a male vehicle, but the are almost as good-and some cases as good-as > Rysher's female demos 'Highlander: The Raven' is considered a relatively expensive syndicated series at \$1,2 million-\$1,3 million per episode.

-'The Crow,' a movie spin-off, is PolyGram's first syndicated show.
-Newest Fautasies N=national ad minutes; L=local ad minutes SYNDICATOR PREMIERE BARTER OR CASH CLEARANCE Stargate SG-1 MGM Week of 9/14 7N/7L One-hour sci-fi action adventure launched last year on Showtime and based on 1994 movie.
-The Crow: Stairway to Heaven 96% PolyGram Week of 9/21 8N/6L PolyGram's debuting one-hour sci-fi action adventure.
-Based on the movie of the same name.
+But sci-fi and fantasy/adventure series have more than strong appeal, they have broad appeal, says MGM Worldwide TV President John Symes, who has staked the company's business on the genre.
+"People underrate the attraction it has for women 18-49 and 25-54," he says.
+"People thought Outer Limits was a male vehicle, but the female demos are almost as good-and some in cases as good-as Rysher's 'Highlander: The Raven' is considered a relatively expensive syndicated series at \$1.2 million-\$1.3 million per episode. > 96% Newest Fantasies] man Januar 1 N=national ad minutes; L=local ad minutes TITLE SYNDICATOR PREMIERE BARTER OR CASH CLEARANCE Stargate SG-1 MGM Week of 9/14 7N/7L 97% One-hour sci-fi action adventure laur nched last year on Show time and based on 199 94 movie.
+The Crow: Stairway to Heaven PolyGram Week of 9/21 8N/6L !
+PolyGram's debuting one-hour s sci-fi action adventure.
+Based on the movie of the same e name.
 Mortal Kombat: Conquest Warner Bros.
-Week of 9/28 7N/7L 90% Warner Bros.' movie spin-off action adventure features the Warriors of Earth facing off against the Forces of Darkness.
-Highlander: The Raver Rysher Entertainment Week of 9/21 8/7 The sequel to Highlander: The Series, Highlander: The Raven promises to be lighter and more romantic than the original.
-92% The New Adventures of Robin Hood Sachs Entertainment Week of 9/19 Barter After a cable debut on "NT, Sachs Entertainment Group returns with a new version of Robin Hood.
+Week of 9/28 7N/7L 90% Warner Bros.' movie spin-off act ion adventure features the Warriors of Earth facing o off against the Fo orces of Darkness.
+Highlander: The Raver Rysher Entertainment Week of 9/21 8/7 90% The sequel to Highlander: The Series, Highlander: The Raven promises to be lighter and more romantic than the original.
+The New Adventures of Robin Hood Sachs Entertainment Week of 9/19 Barter 92% After a cable debut on TNT, Sachs El ntertainment Group returns with a new version of f Robin Hood.
 Triumphant In A special thanks to our broadcast galaxy for your support.
 Together, we #1 & #2 first-run series We look forward to of continued NIGHT MAN